 In China, it’s considered healthy to sleep on a hard bed, so hotel beds in China may not be as soft as your own.
 If this is the case, do not hesitate to ask reception for more blankets to ensure a better night’s sleep.

 You will have a private bathroom in most three-star and above hotels, including free toiletries, a hair dryer, and a hot shower.
 Generally, you will have a Western toilet in your private bathroom, though don’t be surprised if that’s not the case in remote areas.

 Fancy a bite to eat?
 Most three-star hotels have an in-house restaurant serving local Chinese cuisine, while higher-rated hotels (four-star and above) serve both local and Western cuisine.
 Higher-rated hotels usually have at least one bar, one restaurant, and room service.

 Looking to get pampered during your stay?
-Book a higher-rated hotel with extra facilities, such as swimming pools, playing areas, fitness centres, spa and wellness centres, as well as massage and sauna facilities.
+Book a higher-rated hotel with extra facilities, such as swimming pools, playing areas, fitness centers, spa and wellness centers, as well as massage and sauna facilities.

 China provides a 220-volt, 50-Hz power supply, thus appliances requiring 110-volt will need an adapter.
 Some higher-rated hotels will provide these for free.

 Please note, tap water in China is not drinkable.
 Most hotels offer one or two bottles of water per room for free, otherwise, you can purchase bottled water for a very small price ($0.25-$0.75 per bottle).

 Five-star hotels in China